MARYT-Studio/Engraving/README.md

 ## Tweak Features

+- Proudsoul items can be crafted from materials with different enchantments now, while the result item will have no enchantment.
+- Roukan and Hakurou Zenpurin has alter recipes if Thaumcraft is not present.
+Need to be enabled in config before use this feature.

+Features below are merged into SlashBlade Japanese Addon Pack (SJAP) 1.7.0+; only if you have legacy SJAP versions (below 1.7.0), Engraving will apply these features:

-All wood fences (whose item has `fenceWood` oredict) can be turned into Blade Stand, not only the oak one.
+- All wood fences (whose item has `fenceWood` oredict) can be turned into Blade Stand, not only the oak one.
-Breaking the Blade Stand will drop the original fence.
+- Breaking the Blade Stand will drop the original fence.
-Proudsoul items can be crafted from materials with different enchantments now, while the result item will have no enchantment.

 ## CraftTweaker Expansion